gsucarrat/gets/README.md

 # gets
-The R Package *gets* provides General-to-Specific (GETS) modelling and Indicator Saturation (ISAT) methods
+The R Package *gets* provides General-to-Specific (GETS) modelling of the mean and variance of a regression, and Indicator Saturation (ISAT) methods for detecting and testing for structural breaks in the mean

 # Installation
 The following R command installs the stable version from CRAN: